vbrunschot/Write-Ups/HackTheBox/Popcorn/README.md

 # Recon

 We start with the usual nmap scan on the target.
-It shows 2 open ports and the target seems to be running on Linux.
+It shows 2 open ports and the target seems to be running Linux.
 ```
 sudo nmap -sV -p- -sC -oN nmap.txt -O 10.10.10.6 -T5
 ```